axelarnetwork/axelar-core/pages/controller.md

 <Callout emoji="📝">
   Most participants do not need this information

 Most Axelar roles (end user, node operator, validator, etc) do not need the information in this article.
 Many CLI commands in this article can be executed only from a controller account on Axelar network.
 </Callout>

 ## Prerequisites

 - Your fully-synced Axelar node has an account you control named `controller`.
 You might also have an account named `validator`.
-All accounts have enough AXL tokens to pay transaction fees for Axelar network.
+All accounts have enough AXL tokens to pay relayer gas fees for Axelar network.
 - Your `controller` account is a registered controller on the Axelar network.